iovar/blipnflap/README.md

 The MIT License (MIT)

-Copyright (c) 2014 John Varouhakis
+Copyright (c) 2014 - 2022 Ioannis Varouchakis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in